 They were escorted to the safe house that very evening.
 Twenty-seven children, twelve guards, and Madeleine.
 The kids were not as frightened as they should be in the face of the danger that surrounding them; they happily set up their sleeping bags and stuffed animals and laughed at the stories Madeleine told them as they arranged themselves on the floor.

-And Madeleine was watching him.
+And Madeleine was watching her.

 “Madeleine, stay with the children; do not let them out of your sight!”